Click on a question to read the answer –

 - How could Holmes still be alive when Russell is 92 years old?
 Wouldn’t he be 132?
 (The booklet is here.)

-Dreaming Spies, the 13th Russell & Holmes story, out February 2015.
-Make sure you’re getting Laurie’s newsletter for updates, giveaways, and contests prior to publication!
+Make sure you’re getting Laurie’s newsletter for the latest updates, giveaways, and contests prior to her next publication!

 There are currently no projects underway, although much discussion in various directions.

 Laurie’s local Bookshop Santa Cruz will be glad to sell you a signed copy of any of the books.
 If you already have the book you’d like signed, write or call them – although please, buy something from them at the same time, okay?
 They’re small independents and can’t afford to run a public service!

 Of course, if you just want a signed book plate, send a SASE to P. O. Box 4063, Santa Cruz, CA 95063-4063.
 DO NOT send the book itself, as I can’t guarantee it’ll get back to you safely.